Waffs/DL-Capstone-Project-Group-9/README.md

 ## Background

-- Nigeria is home to over 250 ethnic groups, each with unique traditional attire reflecting rich cultural identities :contentReference[oaicite:1]{index=1}.
+- Nigeria is home to over 250 ethnic groups, each with unique traditional attire reflecting rich cultural identities.
 - Manual classification is prone to subjectivity and inefficiency; this model offers a scalable, objective solution.

 ---

 ## Data Pipeline

-- **Collection:** Used custom Python scripts—`download_attire.py` and `download_attire_extended.py`—to gather images across categories such as Yoruba, Hausa, Igbo, etc. :contentReference[oaicite:2]{index=2}
+- **Collection:** Used custom Python scripts—`download_attire.py` and `download_attire_extended.py`—to gather images across categories such as Yoruba, Hausa, Igbo, etc.
 - **Preprocessing:** Images were resized, normalized, and augmented to improve model generalization.
 The dataset was split into training, validation, and test sets.
 ---